mikew123/rc25_ws/README.md

 The AXIAL RCX6 1/6 scale Jeep rock crawler platform was selected to be used for the robot.
 This platform allows generous room for sensors and electronics to be added and can be installed into the interior of the Jeep for protection. https://www.axialadventure.com/product/1-6-scx6-jeep-jlu-wrangler-4x4-rock-crawler-rtr-green/AXI05000T1.html<br>

-The motor drive, steering and shift control signals must be multiplexed between the RC receiver and the computer.
-A module in the engine compartment will be added to perform this with a serial interface to the computer in the Jeep cabin.
-The RC receiver is powered from the motor controller (facrory default) and the connections to the computer is optional, the module will power up to use the RC receiver signals.<br>
+The motor drive, steering and shift control signals can be switched between the RC receiver and the computer.
+A module in the engine compartment performs this with a serial interface to the computer in the Jeep cabin.
+The RC receiver is powered from the ESC motor controller (facrory default) and the connections to the computer is optional for movement, the module will power up to use the RC receiver signals as the default.<br>

 The main battery in the engine compartment will also be used for sensors and computer power.
 A DC-DC module would be added in the engine compartment with 2 sets of 5V at 3 Amps power leads to the Jeep cabin.
 Fusing the power from the main battery is added for protection.
-The control multiplexor and DC converter on one board.
+The control multiplexor and DC converter is on one board.

 # Power
-Tap from 1 or 2 3S 11.1V LiPo battery in engine compartment with a fuse.
-The batteries can be hot swapped.
+Tap from 1 or 2 (in parallel) 3S 11.1V LiPo battery in engine compartment with a fuse.
+The batteries can be hot swapped.<br>
-Two DC-DC converters/regulators for computer and sensors in sealed box in engine compartment.
+Two DC-DC converters/regulators for computer and sensors in sealed box in engine compartment.<br>
 Also a 5mm/2.5 power jack for external power, hot plugable.

 # Remote connectivity